Margin Call (2011)

 This is nothing but a stock broker finance industry circle jerk, pretending they aren’t evil bastards deep in their soul.

-Senior managers at an un named bank are forced to consider selling their interest in Mortgage Backed Securities (MBS) in order to avoid have losses that are greater than the market valuation of the firm.
+Senior managers at an un named bank are forced to consider selling their interest in Mortgage Backed Securities (MBS) in order to avoid having losses that are greater than the market valuation of the firm.

 The question is whether this is the correct thing to do.
 In the myriad of office politics and personal profit the wealth of many people who are not directly connected rely on the decisions and actions by these business people.